arnoudplantinga/personal-website/content/home/about.md

 <!-- # Biography -->

-I'm a behavioral scientist at the Netherlands Authority for the Financial Markets ([AFM](https://www.afm.nl/)).
+I'm a behavioral scientist at the Dutch Authority for the Financial Markets ([AFM](https://www.afm.nl/)).
 In the Consumer Behavior team, we apply existing knowledge and perform new studies related to consumer decision making.

-My PhD project focused on the influence of experiencing poverty on financial decisions.
+My [PhD project](publication/dissertation) focused on the influence of poverty on financial decisions.
 In this project I worked with Marcel Zeelenberg and Seger Breugelmans.